Sounds like the title of a Dave Matthews Band album, doesn’t it? (The Resultant Vortex would be a great name for a band! I need to remember that!)

 - An enrollment system (so that no parent falls through the cracks, and you’re able to contact prospective parents year after year);

-- Asset management support tools (tuition management and grant and aid assessment services); and
+- Asset management support tools (tuition management and financial aid assessment services); and

 - Someone to “champion” the process and take ownership of the actions.

 The downward vortex described above doesn’t need a support system.
 Gravity does its best to keep a downward spiral continuing until there’s nothing left.
 Just look at water going down the drain after washing dishes in the kitchen sink.

 However, once an upward vortex begins (that is, more children enroll, tuition can be reduced, causing more children to enroll, causing waiting lists to be created, etc.), a system needs to be in place to support the “upward vortex,” since, after all, gravity can make it come crashing down if a support system falters or isn’t present.